Skip to content →

 Even the normally sighted driver does not resolve details on a continuous basis at the 20/20 acuity level while driving.
 The driver uses 20/20 acuity only as a response to low resolution stimuli.
 Adequate peripheral vision is more important than central acuity, and persons with tunnel vision are unable to drive safely even if they have 20/20 central acuity.

 The person with albinism, and all persons with low vision who drive, must compensate for a reduced safety margin, which results from a delay in spotting hazards.
 Studies of visually impaired drivers, a group that includes persons with albinism, found that these drivers had an accident rate 1.9 times higher than that of non-disabled drivers.
 But these same studies found that visually impaired drivers had an accident rate only half that of other medically disabled driver groups such as those with orthopedic disabilities, hearing impairments, and seizure disorders.
 It was also found that visually impaired drivers had fewer citations than non-disabled drivers.
 In the unfortunate event of an accident, personal injury lawyers can provide essential assistance to those affected.
+A healthcare negligence attorney Portland is your ally in holding medical professionals accountable for their actions.
 And in cases of auto accidents, make sure to contact an auto accident attorney.
+An auto accident attorney can help with lawsuit damages.

 The person with albinism, like all drivers, must remember that driving is a privilege and not a right.
 DMV records indicate that the characteristics of drivers who are most likely to be involved in an accident are those who are impulsive, emotionally unstable, overly aggressive, angry, inattentive, slow to react, substance abusers, risk takers, inexperienced or new drivers, teenagers younger than 18, or seniors over age 75.
 If you find yourself involved in an accident due to any of these factors, it’s crucial to get help from a legal expert like these personal injury lawyers in New York.